 But I hadn’t seen a painted kitchen yet.
 And of course, I didn’t know if it would look the way I was hoping for afterward.

 Doing research on painting kitchen cabinets without sanding and priming

 Sanding, priming, painting, sealing – I was just overwhelmed with the whole process.

 Then I read about milk paint, and that there is no need to sand or prime the wood before painting!
 This is what I wanted to hear.
 Game changer!

 So I started to read more into it.
-After a lot of reading I was convinced, this kitchen can’t look worse afterwards than it looks now.
+After a lot of reading, I was convinced, this kitchen can’t look worse afterward than it looks now.

 My motto: just get it done and take the chance!

 This is how my kitchen looked before, dark, old, and uninviting – not pretty!